Dan Gwalter, founder of No-Nonsense Leadership

 3 + IPO PE-backed technology businesses as exec

-150+ Fractional consultants coached since 2022
+150+ Fractional operators worked with since 2022

 0 Ads, cold pitch campaigns or bought leads.
 Ever.

-The career that
+The career that informed it

 That is a different kind of education.